 Jackson Champer is a faculty member at the School

-of Life Sciences at Peking University and the Peking-Tsinghua Center for Life
+of Life Sciences at Peking University and the Center for Life

 Sciences.
 Jackson is also a member of the Center for Bioinformatics.

-Gene drive alleles have the potential to rapidly spread through a population.
+Gene drive alleles can bias their inheritance to rapidly spread through a population.
 They can modify the

-drives is combating vector-borne diseases, such as malaria and dengue.
-"Payloads" that could be carried by gene
+is combating vector-borne diseases, such as malaria and dengue.
+"Cargos" that could be carried by gene drives to prevent

-drives to prevent transmission of these diseases already exist.
-Gene drives could also be used for conservation by
+transmission of these diseases already exist.
+Gene drives could also be used for conservation by removing invasive species

 A primary obstacle to successful gene drive is the formation of resistance alleles by the drive itself.
-There
+In most organisms,

 A portion of the Champer lab’s research involves computational modeling of gene